 The Hospital is not responsible for loss or damage to any personal property, including hearing aids, eyeglasses, or dentures, kept in your room.
 Please send your valuables home with a friend or family member for safekeeping.
-If this is not possible, contact the Patient Care Director on the unit to have the valuables locked in a safe.
-Itemize your personal belongings with staff and ask for a receipt of any items that will be kept with Security.
+If this is not possible, contact the Patient Care Director or Security to have the valuables locked in a safe.

-Lost and Found (212) 932-4400
+Lost and Found